Suicide bombers kill 78 Christians outside Pakistani church

 "Terrorists have not spared mosques, temples and churches.
 Please have mercy on us," one man outside the church, his face distorted by fear and anger, told Pakistan's private Geo television channel.

-Protests by Christians were also reported in other cities including the violent port city of Karachi and Multan.
+Protests by Christians were also reported in other cities including Multan and the violent port city of Karachi.

-A bomb disposal security source said there were two explosions carried out by a pair of attackers.
-More than 600 parishioners were inside the church for the service.